 Council provides a number of credit card operated standpipes connected to the drinking water schemes of Blackbutt, Benarkin and Nanango.
-These standpipes provide a specific volume of potable water for a fixed fee of \$4.00 per kilolitre.
+These standpipes provide a specific volume of potable water at a fee per kilolitre as determined annually in Council's Fees and Charges.
+Please refer to Fees and Charges available on Council's website.